shaik1002/biggitlabbomb/doc/user/group/saml_sso/group_sync.md

 1. Select **Settings > SAML SSO**.
 1. Configure [SAML SSO for the group](../../../user/group/saml_sso/index.md).
 1. In the **Microsoft Azure integration** section, select the **Enable Microsoft Azure integration for this group** checkbox.
-   This section is only visible if SAML SSO is configured and enabled for the group.
+   This section will only be visible if SAML SSO is configured and enabled for the group.
 1. Enter the **Tenant ID**, **Client ID**, and **Client secret** obtained earlier when configuring Azure Active Directory in the Azure Portal.
 1. Optional.
 If using Azure AD for US Government or Azure AD China, enter the appropriate **Login API endpoint** and **Graph API endpoint**.
 The default values work for most organizations.
 1. Select **Save changes**.